-Table of Contents Being Cabin Crew | The Ugly Truth Part 3 Page 1 – Fighting Hatred in the Workplace Page 2 – Employing a Sociopath Page 3 – The Day that Changed My Life Page 3 – When It All Becomes Too Much Page 4 – Shalom Tel Aviv Page 5 – Post Flight Customer Feedback Page 6 – Cue Second Disciplinary Page 7 – Outcome of the Grievance Page 8 – Yee Haw The Last Page!
+| Table of Contents Being Cabin Crew | The Ugly Truth Part 3 Page 1 – The Head of Cabin Crew Page 2 – Employing a Sociopath Page 3 – The Day Life Changed Page 4 – Shalom Tel Aviv Page 5 – Post Flight Customer Feedback Page 6 – Cue Second Disciplinary Page 7 – Outcome of the Grievance Page 8 – Yee Haw The Last Page!
 Being Cabin Crew | The Ugly Truth Part 5 |

 Outcome of the Grievance

-I was contacted by Fred around midday on the 22nd.
+I was contacted by Fred around midday on the 22nd October.
 At that time he made no reference to the exchange of messages between Jack and I.

-If Fred became aware of Jack’s complaint on the 15th October as he states, by the 22nd when we first spoke I believe he would have been in possession of a copy of the exchange of messages between Jack and I. I also think he would also have made reference to them in his email.
-Afterall his email documented what had taken place.
+If Fred became aware of Jack’s complaint on the 15th October as he states, by the 22nd when we first spoke I believe he would have been in possession of a copy of the exchange of messages between us.

 The following is the outcome of the investigation carried out by Fred.
 If Jack asked Corporate Communications to remove the post I don’t know why he also asked me to remove it.